About Advanced Infrared

 We provide thermography inspection for many disciplines including electrical systems, mechanical systems, moisture and air intrusion, block wall scans and moisture or leak detection in low slope commercial roofs.

 We are based in and service Texas and just about anywhere in the USA.
-Through our group association we can provide service to nationwide projects as well.

 Here you can see a partial client list.